-Founded on March 19, 1945, the League of Arab States is the oldest existing international organization in the world, predating even the creation of the United Nations by seven months.
-Beginning with seven countries (Egypt, Iraq, Lebanon, Saudi Arabia, Syria, Transjordan, and Yemen), the League has now grown to include twenty-two Arab nations (though Syria has been suspended since 2011).
+Founded in 1945, the League of Arab States (LAS, or Arab League) is the oldest existing international organization in the world, predating even the creation of the United Nations.
+Beginning with seven countries (Egypt, Iraq, Lebanon, Saudi Arabia, Syria, Transjordan, and Yemen), the League has grown to include twenty-two Arab member states (though Syria’s membership has been suspended since 2011).

-The League of Arab States was created to "strengthen the close relations and numerous ties which bind the Arab States" and "direct their efforts toward the goal of the welfare of all Arab States... [and] the guarantee of their future and the realization of their aspirations," and today primarily serves to promote political, economic, cultural, and scientific cooperation among Arab states.
-The League also provides a forum for Arab states to debate and coordinate policy positions on matters of common concern; as but one example, an extraordinary meeting called in January 2013 by the Republic of Lebanon assessed the situation of refugees fleeing the ongoing crisis in Syria.
+The Arab League was created to strengthen relations between and among Arab member states, in order to promote the welfare of all member states and work towards common goals while protecting the independence and sovereignty of each member.
+The League today serves primarily as a mechanism for political, economic, cultural, and scientific cooperation among Arab states.
+The League also provides a forum for Arab states to debate and coordinate policy positions on matters of common concern.
+As but one example, member state Lebanon called an extraordinary meeting in January 2013 to assess the situation of refugees fleeing the conflict in Syria.

 |Members||22 (Syria is currently suspended)|